solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

     In this exercise, you are working with a small number of files.
 You will most likely work with many more files in real-world scenarios.
 In those circumstances, you can review different methods for [migrating files to an Azure Storage account](https://learn.microsoft.com/azure/storage/common/storage-use-azcopy-migrate-on-premises-data) and select the technique that will work best for your situation.

-6. To verify the files uploaded successfully, you can navigate to your storage account's **Containers** page by selecting **Containers** from the left-hand navigation menu.
+6. To verify the files uploaded successfully, navigate to your storage account's **Containers** page by selecting **Containers** from the left-hand navigation menu.
 Select the `seattle-airbnb-data` container from the list of containers and observe that it now contains three files, named `calendar.csv`, `listings.csv`, and `reviews.csv.`

     ![The three CSV files are highlighted in the list of blobs in the seattle-airbnb-data container.](media/storage-account-container-blobs.png)

 ### Task 5: Connect to the database using psql in the Azure Cloud Shell

 With the files now securely stored in blob storage, it's time to set up the `pg_azure_storage` extension in your database.
-To accomplish this, you will use the `psql` command line utility from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).
+You will use the `psql` command line utility from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).

 1. You need the connection details for your database to connect to it using `psql` in the Cloud Shell.
 Navigate to your Azure Database for PostgreSQL Flexible Server resource in the [Azure portal](https://portal.azure.com/), and in the left-hand navigation menu, select **Connect** under **Settings**.